 The earpieces that musicians wear are called ‘in-ear monitors’ (IEMs).
-They are just fancy earphones, which are often custom-molded for the performer.
+They are a type of earphones, which are often custom-molded for the performer’s ears.
+They offer hearing protection, better monitoring, and allows the the musicians to keep in time with a click-track.

 They are worn for two main reasons: to protect their hearing and so they can hear themselves and their band.

 The balance of the music for those wedge monitors is usually controlled by a sound engineer.
-The balance of the music for IEMs are controlled in the same way.
+The balance of the music for IEMs is controlled in the same way.

 In-ear monitors have become very popular in recent years because they have become cheaper, there is better awareness of hearing damage among musicians, and there is better awareness by sound engineers and musicians for how to use them on stage.